fghaas/openstacksummit2014-paris-automateddeployment/README.md

 # Automated Deployment of a Highly Available OpenStack Cloud

-This repository contains the training materials used for [the workshop session given on Thursday May 15 at the OpenStack summit in Atlanta](http://openstacksummitmay2014atlanta.sched.org/event/d3db2188dfed4459f8fbd03f5b405b81).
+This repository provides the training materials used for [the workshop session given on Thursday May 15 at the OpenStack summit in Atlanta](http://openstacksummitmay2014atlanta.sched.org/event/d3db2188dfed4459f8fbd03f5b405b81).

-## Contents
+## Resources

 * the presentation
     *   You can [view this online](http://fghaas.github.io/openstacksummit2014-atlanta/).